 Exactly right.

-It's interesting too.
+It's interesting, too.

-Uh that's how words like democracy um have kind of crept into our our language, even though we're not a democracy, we're actually in fact a democratic republic, uh a democracy uh back in the eighteen hundreds was actually uh the beginning of the the idea of a socialist democracy.
+That's how words like democracy have kind of crept into our language, even though we're not a democracy.

-Uh that they are th this wasn't some theoretical document.
+This wasn't some theoretical document.

 We'll write it up and see how it works out.